-Each household is eligible for up to twelve (12) months of assistance, including a combination of previous months (arrears) and future months (forward facing rental assistance).
-The maximum monthly rental assistance cannot exceed the lesser of the amount specified in the tenant's lease or the amount in Chart 1-A below based on the number of bedrooms in the rental unit.
+Each household is eligible for up to 18 months of assistance, including a combination of previous months (arrears) and future months (forward facing rental assistance).
+The maximum monthly rental assistance cannot exceed the lesser of the amount specified in the tenant's lease or the amount in Chart 1-A or 1-B below based on the number of bedrooms in the rental unit.